Introduction

 'https://api.carrierx.com/mediator/v1/dialouts/8b2423ab-5a8b-438d-8c15-b9eee5879a5d' \

-response code with a serialized copy of the Dialout object.
+Response 200 status code with a serialized copy of the Dialout object

 {